aisis/samples4ruby-processing3/README.md

 # samples4ruby-processing3
-Samples for ruby-processing-3.0 (might become JRubyArt)
+Samples for JRubyArt (formerly ruby-processing-3.0)

 Only a few samples to start with but I am building them up